donedotcom/express-resource-controller/README.md

       resourceful route generation in my fork of express-resource, hopefully to be included.
 These helpers can also be made available in the views for total DRY nirvana.
   * Database / database model access
+		- You can make local variables available to your views by passing an object that will be added to the controller parameter when the action is called.
+See the example below for usage.
     - Not yet implemented
   * currentUser loading...?
     - Not yet implemented